-If you forgot to start thawing the chunk yesterday and need it right now, you could try crumbling it onto a plate and leaving at room temperature for 30 minutes.
+If you forgot to start thawing the chunk yesterday and need it fast, try crumbling it onto a plate and leaving it at room temperature for 30 minutes.
 Many people advocate this method, but I haven’t tested it yet.
 Do it at your own risk.

 Using Frozen and Thawed Fresh Yeast

 If this is your first time using baker’s yeast after freezing and defrosting it, you might be worried that things won’t work out.
-That all of the ingredients you prepared will go to waste, and the whole endeavor will become a disaster.
+That all of the ingredients you prepared will go to waste, and the whole endeavor will end up a disaster.
 I get it.

 Fortunately, there’s a process to test yeast’s effectiveness without going all in.
-It’s called proofing, and I wrote about it in detail in the article about yeast’s shelf life and storage.
+It’s called proofing, and I wrote about it in detail in my article on fresh yeast’s shelf life and storage.
 All you need is some warm water or milk, sugar, yeast, and 10 minutes to see if yeast is still active.